Private, In-Home Tutoring in Niles, Michigan

-SchoolTutoring Academy’s tutoring programs for Niles students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Niles, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Niles Community Schools follow academic standards set by the Michigan Department of Education.
 The district is focusing on elementary literacy development and ensuring that students are strong readers of non-fiction as well as fiction.
 In the middle schools, students have more opportunities to pursue STEM learning which integrates engineering concepts into the math and science students learn.
 The high school curriculum provides a wider range of options including Dual/Concurrent Enrollment programs with local colleges and Advanced Placement for those who wish to get a head start on college.

 We currently cover the following Niles-area school district: Niles Community Schools.

 Educating Our Parents: Understanding the Niles District Curriculum

 The science curriculum at Niles Community Schools includes the study of Earth Science.
 Within this course, students learn how to research and process information that they obtain in class and with outside reading.
 They also learn to see the connections between humans and Earth, including the composition of the earth, oceanography, meteorology, space, the living earth and its natural resources.
 This, as well as other science classes, allows the student to see the world in a different way.